PDielec.UnitCell¶

 a = [2.853604, -1.647529, 0.0] b = [0.0, 3.295058, 0.0] c = [0.0, 0.0, 5.284824] cell = UnitCell( a, b, c ) cell.set_element_names(['Zn', 'Zn', 'O', 'O']) coords = [ [ 0.333333, 0.666667, 0.000900 ] [ 0.666667, 0.333333, 0.500900 ] [ 0.333333, 0.666667, 0.381600 ] [ 0.666667, 0.333333, 0.881600 ] ] cell.set_fractional_coordinates(coords) cell.print()

-- _calculate_reciprocal_lattice(lattice)[source]#
+- _calculate_reciprocal_lattice()[source]¶

-Calculate the reciprocal lattice
+Calculate the reciprocal lattice.

 None

-sets the reciprocal lattice vectors
+Sets the reciprocal lattice vectors from the lattice vectors

-- calculateCentreOfMass(atom_list=None, output='xyz')[source]#
+- calculateCentreOfMass(atom_list=None, output='xyz')[source]¶

 Calculate the centre of mass for a given set of atoms.